zach1492/Templates_Networked-System/README.md

 # Networked System

-This university project is a TCP server build in C# and runs in terminal.
+This university project is a TCP server built in C# and runs in the terminal.
 It can accept multiple clients and uses locking to protect data corruption in critical sections.

-# Technolgies
+## Technologies

 • C#

- • VS code
+• VS Code

 • Terminal

-# Features
+## Features

 • Server stores client data

 • It can return, add and delete client data

 • Multiple clients can be handled safely by threading and having dedicated client objects

 • Mutex locking is used to protect critical sections

 • Prints server stats every 10 seconds

- # Commands
+## Commands

 mcs TupleSpaceServer.cs TupleSpaceWorker.cs

 mono TupleSpaceServer.exe 50001

-### In client folder, compiling and running at the same time
+### In client folder, compile and run at the same time:

 mcs TupleSpaceClient.cs && mono TupleSpaceClient.exe localhost 50001 sample_requests.txt

-### Or with multiple clients
+### Or with multiple clients:

 for i in $(seq 1 10)
 do
 mono TupleSpaceClient.exe localhost 50001 "concurrent_client_requests/client_${i}_request.txt" &
 done

 wait

-# Process
+## Process

 The first step was verifying that the entered port was valid to use.
-After this it was parsed to the listner to start listening for clients
+After this it was parsed to the listener to start listening for clients.

 After this I created a worker thread that can manage one connected client and parsed it a accepted client.

-I then made the client able to connect to connect and send requests to the worker.
-And the worker to send responses.
-To make this work propoly I added in framing.
+I then made the client able to connect and send requests to the worker, and the worker to send responses.
+To make this work properly I added framing.

-I then made the server correctly handle requests, and  then print out the stats
+I then made the server correctly handle requests, and then print out the stats.

-Then I used a while loop so the server could accept concurrent clients
+Then I used a while loop so the server could accept concurrent clients.

-# What I learned
+## What I learned

-## TCP Server
+### TCP Server

-I learned how to make a multi threaded TCP server.
-I learned how to set up a server socket using TcpListener and accept incoming client connections
+I learned how to make a multi-threaded TCP server.
+I learned how to set up a server socket using TcpListener and accept incoming client connections.

-## Thread Safety
+### Thread Safety

-I develped my understanding of thread safety principles, like protecting shared resources, using critical sections and ensuring atomic updates to a shared state
+I developed my understanding of thread safety principles, like protecting shared resources, using critical sections, and ensuring atomic updates to a shared state.

-## Communication Protocol
+### Communication Protocol

-I learned how to convert bytes to text and vice versa and then using that text based protocol to for commands like READ, GET and PUT
+I learned how to convert bytes to text and vice versa, and then using that text-based protocol to form commands like READ, GET and PUT.

-## Framing
+### Framing

-To ensure that the client and servers got the full messages I used framing to ensure that the scripts kept listening until they got the full message
+To ensure that the client and server got the full messages, I used framing to ensure that the scripts kept listening until they got the full message.

-# How it can be improved
+## How it can be improved

-• The clients outputted to much text cluttering the terminal, so reducing there output would be an improvement
+• The client outputted too much text, cluttering the terminal, so reducing their output would be an improvement

-• The commands are quite limited now so maybe having more would make the server more useful
+• The commands are quite limited now, so maybe having more would make the server more useful

-• The server was only tested on one machine so maybe testing it on multiple would be better
+• The server was only tested on one machine, so maybe testing it on multiple would be better

-# How to run
+## How to run

-Clone the repository to your machine
+Clone the repository to your machine.

-Then run the commands above
+Then run the commands above.